woodp/crypto/README.md

 ## Forking & pull requests
 Forking will fork only the parent repo, and leave the submodules at the original user.

-So, that means that for *Pull requests* on a submodule, the submodule needs to be forked.
-When the PR is merged you need additional steps:
+A submodule can be forked.
+When the PR of that fork is merged you need additional steps:
  - updating the parent repo with *git submodule update --remote*
  - commiting and pushing the changes on the parent repo